Using Keystone 5? Find the docs at v5.keystonejs.com

 How to embed Keystone + SQLite in a Next.js app →

 Learn how to run Keystone in the same folder as your frontend code and commit everything to Git.
-You end up with a queryable GraphQL endpoint running live on Vercel for free.
+You end up with a queryable GraphQL endpoint running live on Vercel.

 Practical explanations of Keystone’s fundamental building blocks.
 When you’re trying to get something done, Keystone guides show you how to think about, and get the most out of each feature.